-Pursuant to the Company Act, 10% of the annual after-tax net income of the Company shall be appropriated as a legal reserve until the total amount of the legal reserve equals to the amount of issued capital stock.
+Pursuant to the ROC Insurance Act, 20% of the annual after-tax net income of the Company shall be appropriated as a legal reserve until the total amount of the legal reserve equals to the amount of issued capital stock.
 This legal reserve can only be used to offset deficit but not for cash dividend distributions.
 However, if the total legal reserve is greater than 50% of the issued share capital, up to 50% of such excess can be capitalized if it approves by the Board of Directors.

-- (2) Undistributed retained earnings - A. According to the Company Act and the Company's articles of incorporations, 10% of the Company's annual earnings, after paying taxes and offsetting deficits, if any, shall be appropriated as legal reserve.
+- (2) Undistributed retained earnings - A. According to the Company Act and the Company's articles of incorporations, 20% of the Company's annual earnings, after paying taxes and offsetting deficits, if any, shall be appropriated as legal reserve.
 In addition to distributing dividend to stockholder and 2% as a bonus for employees, the remainder must be appropriated in accordance with the resolutions approved at the stockholders' meeting. - B. According to the related regulations, if any undistributed retained earnings of the Company assessed by the tax authority exceed 100% of the Company's paid-in capital, the "excessive" amounts shall be distributed as cash dividends or stock dividends in the following year of the assessment.
-Otherwise, either an additional 10% income tax will be levied on shareholders of the total undistributed retained earnings; or the Company may pay an extra 10% income tax on the excessive undistributed retained earnings. - (3) According to the revised Income Tax Act in 1998, the Company has to pay an extra 10% income tax in the forthcoming tax year for undistributed earnings. - (4) Pursuant to the explanatory letter of SFB on January 27, 2006, the Company is required to appropriate a special reserve in the amount equal to unrealized loss of financial instruments, since 2007.

-- (5) The accrual of employee bonus of \$503 for the half year of 2008 was based on a certain percentage of net income seated in the article of corporation after considering the legal reserve.
+Otherwise, either an additional 10% income tax will be levied on shareholders of the total undistributed retained earnings; or the Company may pay an extra 10% income tax on the excessive undistributed retained earnings. - (3) According to the revised Income Tax Act in 1998, the Company has to pay an extra 10% income tax in the forthcoming tax year for undistributed earnings. - (4) Pursuant to the explanatory letter of SFB on January 27, 2006, the Company is required to appropriate a special reserve in the amount equal to unrealized loss of financial instruments, since 2007. - (5) The accrual of employee bonus of \$503 (US\$17) for the half year of 2008 was based on a certain percentage of net income seated in the article of corporation after considering the legal reserve.
 The employee bonus was recorded as operating cost and expense at current year.
+Any difference exists between the accrual and actual amount resolved by the stockholder's meeting shall be recorded in 2009.

+(6) The accrual of employee bonus of NT\$- (US\$-) for the half year of 2009 was based on a certain percentage of net income seated in the article of corporation after considering the legal reserve.
+The employee bonus was recorded as operating cost and expense at current year.
+Any difference exists between the accrual and actual amount resolved by the stockholder's meeting shall be recorded in 2010.

-Any difference exists between the accrual and actual amount resolved by the stockholder's meeting shall be recorded in 2009. - (6) The earning distribution of 2007 has been approved by the board of directors and the stockholders' meeting.
-Please refer to the Market Observation Post System for detail information. - (7) The company has distributed NT\$2,615 (US\$86) employee bonus in case for fiscal year of 2007.
+Due to the date of CPA expressing an opinion, the Company's distribution of 2008 retained earning has approved by the board of directors and the shareholders.
+For related information please refer to the "Market Observation Post System" website of the Taiwan Stock Exchange Corporation.